Dalida: Relocation to Paris and decisive 421 dice game

-On 25 December 1954, Dalila left Egypt for Paris.
+On 25 December 1954, Dalida left Egypt for Paris.
 Her first residence was a room in an apartment belonging to Gastyne's friend, the impresario Vidal.
 She met with a number of directors and auditioned for movie roles, but failed each time.
 Vidal relocated her to a smaller apartment, where her first neighbour was the actor Alain Delon (who at this time was still unknown to the wider public), with whom she had a brief relationship.

-Dalila's difficulty in finding acting work throughout 1955 led her to try singing.
+Dalida's difficulty in finding acting work throughout 1955 led her to try singing.
 Vidal introduced her to Roland Berger, a friend and professor who agreed to give her singing lessons seven days per week for a low fee.
-He was strict and used to yell, with Dalila responding even more loudly.
+He was strict and used to yell, with Dalida responding even more loudly.
 Their lessons sometimes ended with her slamming the door, but she always returned the next day.
 Seeing her progress, Berger arranged for her to perform in the cabaret Le Drap d'Or on Champs-Élysées, where she was spotted by Jacques Paoli, the director of another cabaret, La Villa d'Este.
-Paoli engaged her for a series of performances that proved to be popular, and Dalila received her first attention from the public in France, among whom was Bruno Coquatrix, the director of Olympia, who invited her to perform in his singing contest Les Numéros 1 de demain.
+Paoli engaged her for a series of performances that proved to be popular, and Dalida received her first attention from the public in France, among whom was Bruno Coquatrix, the director of Olympia, who invited her to perform in his singing contest Les Numéros 1 de demain.
 Coquatrix later said: "[H]er voice is full of colour and volume, and has all that men love: gentleness, sensuality and eroticism."
-Dalila was also spotted by author and screenwriter Alfred Marchand, who advised to change her name to Dalida, since her pseudonym too closely resembled the Biblical character as depicted in the movie Samson and Delilah.
+Dalida was also spotted by author and screenwriter Alfred Marchand, who advised to change her name to Dalida, since her pseudonym too closely resembled the Biblical character as depicted in the movie Samson and Delilah.
 She immediately followed the advice.

 On 9 April 1956, Dalida participated in the singing contest Les Numéros 1 de demain, performing "Etrangère au Paradis".
 Prior to the competition, Eddie Barclay, the owner of the largest record label in France, Barclay, and Lucien Morisse, the artistic director of the newly established radio station Europe n°1, met in Bar Romain (now Petit Olympia) and discussed what to do that evening.
 Barclay wanted to watch a film, whereas Morisse wanted to attend the singing competition, which was being held at Olympia Hall, then the largest venue in Paris.
 They settled their disagreement by playing 421, a dice game, which Morisse won.
 Together with their friend Coquatrix, they were greatly impressed after Dalida won the contest, and arranged a meeting with her.
 This event was later revisited in biopics and books, and became regarded as fateful for Dalida's career.
 The three men went on to play a large part in launching her career.